Shriram group announces merger of three companies

-The boards of three companies, Shriram Transport Finance (STFC), Shriram City Union Finance ( SCUF) and their promoter Shriram Capital (SCL) have approved the merger of SCL and SCUF with STFC, the release said.
+In a major reorganisation, Shriram Group on Monday announced the merger of Shriram City Union Finance and promoter entity Shriram Capital with Shriram Transport Finance, subject to approvals from shareholders and regulators.
+The boards of the three companies unanimously approved the merger and announced that the new name of the merged entity will be Shriram Finance.

-The merged entity, to be known as Shriram Finance Ltd, will be the largest retail finance NBFC in the country, it stated.
+According to the scheme of amalgamation, Shriram Transport will issue 1.55 shares of the company for every 1 share of Shriram City Union and 0.09783305 share for each share of Shriram Capital.

-The merged entity would have a combined asset under management of Rs 1.5 lakh crore, the company said in a release.
+The merged entity will have combined assets under management of over Rs 1.5 lakh crore, distribution network of over 3,500 branches and over 50,000 employees, according to a release.

-The merger is subject to the approval of shareholders of SCL, SCUF and STFC respectively and other regulatory approvals.
+YS Chakravarti, MD & CEO of Shriram City Union, would be the MD and CEO of the merged entity.
+Umesh Revankar, serving as the executive vice chairman and CEO of Shriram Transport, will be the vice chairman of the merged entity.
+The board of Shriram Transport also approved appointment of Parag Sharma, its chief financial officer, as a whole time director on the board.

-The board meetings of the three companies were held on December 13.
+The merger would help the group bring together all its lending products including commercial vehicle, two-wheeler, gold, personal, auto and small enterprise loans under a single roof, the release said.
+It added that the intent is to create a comprehensive cross-sell programme combining insurance, broking and other businesses.

 Get live Stock Prices from BSE, NSE, US Market and latest NAV, portfolio of Mutual Funds, Check out latest IPO News, Best Performing IPOs, calculate your tax by Income Tax Calculator, know market’s Top Gainers, Top Losers & Best Equity Funds.
 Like us on Facebook and follow us on Twitter.